Why Cats Knead?

 Why Do Cats Knead Their Human?

-If you have a close relationship with your cat, then you may have received a kneading session in the past from your cat.
+If you have a close relationship with your cat, then you may have received a kneading session in the past.
 In a way, when your cat kneads you, they are actually showing you how much they care about you.
 Remember, cats still retain most of their feral instincts.
 By kneading you, they are claiming you as part of their property by leaving their scent on you.
 So if you try to pet your neighbor's cat, don’t be alarmed if they shy away from you.
-Your neighbor's cat most likely smelled your cat's scent on you and may heed the warning.
+Your neighbor's cat most likely smelled your cat's scent on you and is heeding the warning.

 Why Do Cats Knead Their Bed or Blanket?

 The truth is there could be a million reasons why cats knead things.
-Even though cats have been by our sides for thousands of years, for some reason, they still remain a mystery.
+Even though cats have been by our sides for thousands of years, some of their behavior still remains a mystery.
 How they can snuggle up with their human, show affection, and then turn around and kill a mouse without the slightest hint of remorse is simply fascinating.
 We may never figure out why cats truly do the things they do, but for now, it's nice to think that when your cat kneads you, he or she is genuinely showing you how much they love and appreciate you.